 8 Common Mistakes Businesses Make When Switching To The Cloud

-You’ve said it before, but now you’re ready: this is the year you adopt the Cloud at your company.
+You’ve said it before, but now you’re ready: this is the year you will be switching to the Cloud at your company.

 You’re not alone.
 One study found that almost 80% of US small businesses are going to be using the Cloud by 2020.
 Why are companies making the switch?